Calvitix/TFTV/README.txt

 Terror from the Void is an overhaul mod for Phoenix Point.
 If you think "Long War" you are right.

+That Fork version is for the French Translation.
+All credits for the mod are for de Phoenix Rising Team, and the original mod can be found on Github at Volanc163/TFTV

 REQUIRES ALL DLC

 This is an Open Beta/Early Access.
 Expect bugs and balance issues.
 More below.